ylm-py/docs/docs/products/Object-Storage/Troubleshooting/no_access.md

 ## How to check if you are affected

 You can easily check if you are affected by blacklisting.
-Assuming your S3 Object Storage is located in region EU you can do both of the following:

 <Tabs>
   <TabItem value="EU" label="European Union" default>